 Now when we create rectangle, linear dimensions, etc it will be aligned to the current UCS orientation.
 And don’t forget, ortho mode and polar tracking also using the XY axis!
 Try to create linear dimension and see how it works.

 Still find it difficult?
 Many of us prefer to work with the object aligned to our screen.
 No problem.
-After you rotate the UCS, now you can set the viewpoint preset.
-Type VP then [enter], you should see the dialog below.
-Or using DDVPOINT command also works.

 Using Local Coordinates